dhis2-sre/dhis2-core-chart/README.md

 # DHIS2 Core Helm Chart

+## Documentation

+The documentation for the chart properties can be found [here](./charts/core/README.md) and is generated using [helm-docs](https://github.com/norwoodj/helm-docs).

 ## Configuration

 Ensure the `KUBECONFIG` environment variable is pointing to a valid Kubernetes configuration file.